jaydattc/twitter-helpdesk/README.md

 ## Features

 - Login with twitter API
-- Pesist tweets in the database
+- Persist tweets in the database
 - Get mentioned tweets and replies in realtime